 1. Probiotics

-Probiotics food consists of yogurt, kefir, sauerkraut, and kimchi.
+Probiotic food consists of yogurt, kefir, sauerkraut, and kimchi.
 These provide beneficial bacteria to the gut.

 2. Fiber-Rich Diet

-Communing a high fiber diet supports the growth of beneficial bacteria.
-Whole grains, fruits and vegetables are a great source of dietary fiber.
+Communing a high-fiber diet supports the growth of beneficial bacteria.
+Whole grains, fruits, and vegetables are a great source of dietary fiber.

 3. Hydration